jia1217/ParallelProgammingLabs/docs/Labs/Lab10_Bit-pair Recoded Multiplier.md

         end
         else if (shift == 1'b1) begin
             // When 'shift' is high, perform a right shift of the register content by two bits,
-            // and insert 'shift_in' at the leftmost two bits. dout <= {shift_in, dout[N-1:2]};  // Correct for a 2-bit right shift
+            // and insert 'shift_in' in the two bits on the leftmost side. dout <= {shift_in, dout[N-1:2]};  // Correct for a 2-bit right shift
         end
     end